Our Early Beginnings

 The Centre Grows

-Since its inception, KMFC was a very attractive base for a number of local groups, including the Kulungah-Myah Toy Library.
+Since its inception, KMCC was a very attractive base for a number of local groups, including the Kulungah-Myah Toy Library, now trading as Kardinya Toy Library.
 In one of the toy libraries earliest meetings on May 1991, Committee Members discussed a number of matters including fees, borrowing conditions and grant options.
-The toy library soon commenced its borrowing service from KMFC, and had an official opening day on Saturday 7th September 1991.
+The toy library soon commenced its borrowing service from KMCC, and had an official opening day on Saturday 7th September 1991.
 The toy library grew steadily, and became so popular that it soon organised a waiting list of potential member families to respond to demand.
 The toy library remains operational, and in 2021 is celebrating its 30 year anniversary.

 A number of other special interests groups have also used the space with regularity.
-The Southern Suburbs branch of the Cake Decorators Association, were also one of the first groups to use KMFC on a weekly basis, until their closure in 2019.
-Other long term and current users of KMFC, include the Nihongo Youchien Playgroup, Somerville Playgroup, Cambridge Weight Plan, Melville Spiritualist Church, Faith Bible Church, GKI Perth, Perth Film Academy, Bricks4Kidz and Chinese Dojo.
-Other activities at KMFC for adults and children include, art and craft activities, exercise groups, children’s film, drama and music.
+The Southern Suburbs branch of the Cake Decorators Association, were also one of the first groups to use KMCC on a weekly basis, until their closure in 2019.
+Other long term and current users of KMCC, include the Nihongo Youchien Playgroup, Cambridge Weight Plan, Melville Spiritualist Church, Faith Bible Church, GKI Perth, Perth Film Academy, Bricks4Kidz and Chinese Dojo.
+Other activities at KMCC for adults and children include art and craft activities, exercise groups, and children’s drama and music.

-KMFC has continued to grow and develop to meet the changing needs of the local community.
-By providing a welcoming and encouraging environment suitable for a wide range of social, educational and cultural programs, it benefits many individuals, families and organisations across the City of Melville and beyond.
+KMCC has continued to grow and develop to meet the changing needs of the local community.
+By providing a wide range of social, educational and cultural programs, it benefits many individuals, families and organisations across the City of Melville and beyond.